Nokdef/NokdefWebsite/docs/Articles/Stylized-Puffy-Clouds-Shader.md

 !!! question "Why **Divide** at the end?"
     The noise generated ranges from 0 to 1.
 0 means the vertex will be unmoved, while a value of 1 will raise the vertex upwards to generate the fluffiness.
 Since we're adding 2 noises together that have values peaking at 1, we'll inevitably have some parts of the result that will extrapolate the limit of 1 (2, 1.5, etc).
     When we divide these values, we'll ensure that the highest possible value is always 1.

+This would already work really well for a cloud layer.
+However, I'd like to add some extra knobs we can tune later.

+First, let's add the option to make some darker parts of our noise influence the vertex data more meaningfully.

+As you know, black pixels have no influence on the vertex data of our clouds, so we can turn these black pixels into negative pixels, then we can turn those negative pixels back into positive values.
+We can achieve this through **Remap** and **ABS**.

+All remap does, is that it turns a given range of values into another given range of values linearly, think of it as a cross-multiplication operator for your shaders.

+So, we can turn our black pixels into negative values by declaring a node structure like so: